QEWD-Courier/Ripple-Qewd-MS/README.md

 ### 7. Configure access to Discovery Data Service

-You’ll need to get a trial / demo account with Discovery Data Service.
+Youâ€™ll need to get a trial / demo account with Discovery Data Service.
 Enter your username & password into the fields in the Discovery MicroService configuration file:

       ~/helm/cdr-service-discovery/modules/ripple-cdr-discovery/src/hosts.js